rawitat/gtypist_lessons/programming_quotes.typ

 S:No one in brief history of computing has ever written a piece of perfect :software.
 It's unlikely that you'll be the first.

+*:SW2_33
+I:Andy Hunt and Dave Thomas
+S:Don't repeat yourself.
+Every piece of knowledge must have a single, unambiguous, :authoritative representation within a system.

+*:SW2_34
+I:Phil Karlton
+S:There are only two hard things in computer science: cache invalidation and :naming things.

+*:SW2_35
+I:Leon Bambrick
+S:There are two hard things in computer science: cache invalidation, naming things, :and off-by-one errors.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU